IoFisho/PipoLabs/Permissioned_Account_Manager/README.md

 3. Sign the transaction.
 4. Wait for the transaction to be confirmed.

-## Using SLY Lab Assistant with a Permissioned Account
+## Using FlaresLabs with a Permissioned Account
 The official SAGE Labs UI does not currently support permissioned accounts.
-You will need to perform any necessary setup with your Manager Account prior to using SLY Lab Assistant.
+You will need to perform any necessary setup with your Manager Account prior to using FlaresLabs.
 This includes forming fleets and ensuring that fleets are undocked in appropriate locations.

 In this section, you will be interacting with the ***Permissioned Account***

 1. Connect your Permissioned Account wallet
 a.
 NOTE: This script only supports Solflare and Phantom, and the browser cannot have both installed.
 2. Browse to https://labs.staratlas.com/.
-3. Wait for SLY Lab Assistant to load.
+3. Wait for FlaresLabs to load.
 The control buttons will appear at the top.
 Wait for the button to change from “Wait…” to “Start”.
 4. If your Permissioned Account has access to multiple SAGE Games, a panel will appear prompting a selection.
-Choose the SAGE Game that you would like SLY Lab Assistant to interact with.
+Choose the SAGE Game that you would like FlaresLabs to interact with.
 5. Click Tools > Status to open the Status panel.
 6. Click the Start button.